• Skip to primary navigation

 • Remove one sheet of filo pastry and lay it on your work surface.

-Ensure that the remainder of the filo is covered with cling wrap and a damp tea towel.*
+Ensure that the remainder of the filo is covered with cling wrap or a damp tea towel.

-Brush the filo with a layer of olive oil.
+• Brush the filo gently with olive oil.

-• Cut the filo into 5 equal strips and then through the centre so you have 10 rectangles.
+• Use a ruler to divide the long side of the filo into 5 equal strips and then cut through the centre horizontally so you have 10 rectangles.

-• Position an asparagus spear on the bottom edge of one of the filo rectangles and roll it up.
-Brush the tips of the asparagus and the top of the pastry with olive oil and place the rolls on a baking paper lined sheet pan, seam side down.*
+• Place an asparagus spear on the long side of one of the filo rectangles and tightly roll it up.
+Brush the tips of the asparagus and the top of the pastry with olive oil and place the rolls on a baking paper lined sheet pan, seam side down.
+(The top and the end of the asparagus will be sticking out – only the centre will be covered by pastry.)

-• Bake until golden brown, approximately 15 minutes.
+• Bake until golden brown, approximately 13 -15 minutes, carefully turning halfway through with tongs.

 Notes